Toxic algae

 What are algae?

-Algae are a natural part of our environment, and a key part of our ecosystem, providing a vital source of food for fish.
-Some can produce poisons that harm humans and animals.
+Algae are a natural part of our environment, but some can produce toxins that harm humans and animals.
 This is a particular problem when there is a large growth of toxic algae, or a bloom.

 The algae blooms we need to watch out for in Southland that make a river, stream or lake unsafe are cyanobacteria.
 A number of things can lead to a cyanobacteria bloom occurring, including increased levels of nutrients or run-off in the water, low water flows, warm conditions and stable flows.